 Since then ITEST has addressed itself primarily to scientists, technologists and religious believers.
 It also invites the participation of theologians, physicians, lawyers, social and behavioral scientists, philosophers, and economists.
 ITEST is concerned with scientific and technological advance as it relates to a Christian understanding of the human and of creation.

-ITEST has seen the faith/science scene change significantly.
+ITEST has seen this faith/science scene change significantly.
 There are now more groups involved in this work than there were individuals in the middle 1960s.
 The philosophy of “scientism,” which disdains religion while claiming the mantle of science, is still prevalent.
 However, ITEST perceives a shift in the relationship between faith and science.
 There is a growing realization that both Christian faith and science must live and work together in the real world.
 Instead of “warfare,” ITEST strives for an active alliance between these two major elements in human society.

 ITEST functions in the spirit expressed by the U.S. Catholic Bishops at the 1977 Synod of Bishops in Rome: “If the gospel is to … bring about a transformation of `humanity’s criteria of judgment, determining values, points of interest, lines of thought, sources of inspiration and models of life,’ the world of science cannot be ignored.”